What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 Responsibility to shape your physical world intentionally.

-Responsibility to stop expecting inner power to survive outer chaos.
+Responsibility to stop expecting inner power to override outer chaos.

 Success, fulfillment, and mastery come when will meets structure.